 2. Run an SFC scan

-- Finally, input the following command in Command Prompt and hit Enter:
+- Now, in the opened window, input the following command and press Enter:

 3. Disable antivirus or exclude SteamApps files